ScienceBlogs

 Craig Willis

-Craig Willis is a researcher at the European Centre for Minority Issues as well as a PhD candidate at the Europa-Universität Flensburg.
-His research focuses on minority language communities, in the context of media, activism and civil society.
+Dr. Craig Willis is a researcher at the European Centre for Minority Issues) and has recently completed his PhD at the Europa-Universität Flensburg with a dissertation titled 'Purpose and Challenges of Minority Language Media.
+His research focuses broadly on minority language communities, in the context of media but also in activism and civil society.
+He has recently been elected as Action Chair of the Language Plurality in Europe's Changing Media Sphere (PLURILINGMEDIA) action which will run until 2028.

 Jakob Volgger